-Dental crowns are the strongest and most anatomically correct type of dental restoration.
-They are done when a tooth has been heavily damaged and not enough tooth structure exists to put a proper simple filling in place.
+Dental crowns are the most durable and anatomically correct type of dental restoration.
+They are the restoration of choice for a tooth that does not enough tooth structure left to put a proper simple filling in place.
 The procedure of doing a dental crown involves shaving a tooth down about 1-2mm in all directions.
-This process is called the ‘crown preparation’ and is done to make space for the crown.
-The act of shaving the tooth down creates trauma to the tooth nerve (dental pulp).
-Most of the time the nerve recovers after one to two weeks.
-However, in some circumstances the tooth nerve may not recover and that can necessitate the need for root canal treatment.
+This process is called the ‘crown preparation’ and to makes space for the porcelain crown.
+The act of reducing the tooth down can create trauma to the tooth nerve (dental pulp) — most of the time, the nerve recovers after one to two weeks.
+However, in some circumstances, the tooth nerve may not recover, and that can necessitate the need for root canal treatment.

 To learn more about the root canal process please visit us here:

-It can be frustrating for someone who has already went through the time and expense of having a dental crown placed to find out they need also need root canal treatment after their crown has been cemented.
-It is important for the dentist to explain this possibility to the patient before any crown treatment is initiated.
-Fortunately St. Lawrence Dentistry can often preserve your dental crown and do any needed root canal treatment while keeping your crown in place.
+It can be frustrating for someone who has already gone through the time and expense of having a dental crown placed to find out they need also need root canal treatment.
+Fortunately, Dr. Hawryluk can often preserve your dental crown and do any required root canal treatment while keeping your dental crown in place.

 The first step involves making an opening through your crown.
 Dr. Hawryluk will gently remove some of the porcelain (and possible metal) to access the tooth underneath.
-This step will be done slowly to minimize any stress on the surrounding porcelain to reduce any craze lines developing in it.
-Next the canals will be located and cleaned out.
-Using a dental microscope is key when doing root canals through dental crowns as visibility is often reduced compared to working through teeth without crowns.
-After the root canal is completely cleaned it will be packed sterilized, and sealed completely.
-Finally, the opening through the crown will be sealed with composite resin.
+The dentist accomplishes this step slowly to minimize any stress on the surrounding porcelain to reduce any craze lines developing in it.
+Next, the canals will be located and cleaned out.
+Using a dental microscope is critical when doing root canals through dental crowns as visibility is often reduced compared to working through teeth without crowns.
+After cleaning the root canal system, the doctor will sterilize and seal the canals completely.
+Finally, the opening through the crown is closed with composite resin.

 It would be our pleasure to serve you.
 Please let us know if you would like to discuss this topic further.